-Example: You are traveling at 4 hexes per turn on scale 7 and your ship has an ADF of 5 (ADF 10 on scale 7).
+Example: You are traveling at 4 hexes per turn on scale 5 and your ship has an ADF of 5.
 You choose to slow down by 4 hexes on the current scale, but wish to continue to move on a lower scale.
-You are now traveling at 9 hexes of movement on scale 6.
-You have 1 ADF left to spend in this turn and you want to slow down a little more, so you slow to 5 ($-5 = 1 \times 2 \times 2$) hex movement on scale 6 (525kph).
+You are now traveling at 9 hexes of movement on scale 4.
+You have 1 ADF left to spend in this turn and you want to slow down a little more, so you slow to 8 hex movement on scale 4 (4,800kph).
 Then your turn ends.

 When speeding up to a higher scale, there is no need to add or subtract hexes of movement for the next scale.
-Simply apply 1 ADF to begin movement during the larger scale's turn on the scale you choose, starting with a hex at the edge of the large hex (or any hex representing the lower scale on a larger hex map), unless it is determined that another ship changing scale within a hex when slowing below 1 hex movement or it is considered stopped.
+Simply begin movement immediately on the scale you choose, starting with a hex at the edge of the large hex (or any hex on a larger hex map), unless it is determined that another ship has a chance to attack while your ship is accelerating; then you must accelerate through that ship's line of fire on the scale that the ship can have a firing solution in.